SamuelVedel/kerpad/kerpad.1.md

 │                                   │
 └───────────────────────────────────┘
 ```
 The above drawing represents you touchpad.
-When your  touchpad is pressed (or double-tapped), if your finger is  between the two square (at the edge of the touchpad), then this program will make the mouse move automatically.
+When your  touchpad is pressed (or double-tapped), if your finger is between the two squares (at the edge of the touchpad), then this program will make the mouse move automatically.
 By  default, the edge limits are defined automatically in relation to your touchpad size and a default thickness (=250).
 If you don't like the default limits, you can use options to change the thickness or directly the limit values.

 # OPTIONS
 **-t** \<edge_thickness\>, **-\-thickness**=\<edge_thickness\>